-Bringing colour and life to the words on a page, a single photograph has the potential to captivate the viewer’s attention in a powerful way.
-Aside from providing an important visual record of events, a compelling image can evoke emotion and encourage the viewer to engage in a story, draw attention to an issue, and in some cases contribute to a change in policy.
+Bringing colour and life to the words on a page, a single photograph can captivate the viewer’s attention in a profound way.
+While providing an important visual record of events, a compelling image can evoke emotion and encourage the viewer to engage in a story, draw attention to an issue, and, in some cases, contribute to a change in policy.

 Editorial clients include, among others, The Sunday Times, The Sunday Times Magazine, Geographical Magazine, The Guardian, Al Jazeera, Women’s Health Magazine, Middle East Eye, Der Spiegel, the Associated Press, Greenpeace Magazine, and the Institute for Middle East Understanding.